isomerpages/ogp-buildforgood/_projects/Pivot Pals.md

 ### Proposed Solution

-Our vision is to let all career-switchers know that they are not alone, and there will be people supporting them in their pursuits throughout this fun yet arduous journey.
-We want to do this by building a community to connect career-switchers, to support each other throughout the entire process.
+Our vision is to let all career-switchers know that they are not alone and people will support them in their pursuits throughout this fun yet arduous journey.
+We want to do this by building a community that connects people interested in switching careers and receiving the support they need during this process.